kpernyer/living-twin-monorep/docs/guides/core-concepts.md

 > **"Living Twin transforms how organizations maintain strategic alignment by creating a living conversation between strategy and execution, ensuring that every decision and action is informed by current insights and aligned with organizational goals."**

+> **"Through Verifiable Rewards, the Organizational Twin continuously learns and evolves its decision support capabilities, becoming increasingly effective at nudging the organization in the right direction based on what actually works."**

 ## 📊 **KPI Framework Integration**

 Your system should focus on **strategic KPIs** rather than operational metrics: